 At the time of appointment of an Independent Director, the Company issues a formal letter of appointment outlining his/her role, function, duties and responsibilities as a Director.
-The template of the letter of appointment is available on our website at www.aarviencon.com a.
-Managing Director & Whole-Time Director
+The template of the letter of appointment is available on our website at www.aarviencon.com

-Policy for Selection and Appointment of Directors and their Remuneration
+9. Policy for Selection and Appointment of Directors and their Remuneration